nivekmai/PMW3360_I2C/README.md

   * Read register value from the module.
 * void writeReg(byte reg_addr, byte data);
   * Write register value to the module.

-Notice: some part of the code is based on https://github.com/mrjohnk/PMW3360DM-T2QU
-Disclaimer: This is not a PixArt official library.
-USE AT YOUR OWN RISK.

 # License

-Copyright (c) Sunjun Kim.
+Copyright (c) Kevin Christensen.
 All right reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public